Vattenfall’s 2018 Annual General Meeting

 Discharge of liability

-The AGM decided to discharge the members of the Board and the CEO from liability.
+The AGM decided to discharge the members of the board and the CEO from liability.

 Guidelines for remuneration

-Remuneration to the Board and auditors
+Remuneration to the board

-Election of Board members and auditors
+Election of auditors and remuneration

 For more information, contact: